xonsh/xonsh/docs/tutorial_macros.rst

 affect the parsing, compilation, and execution of its argument.
 While a sensible default is provided, you may also supply your own.
 This is done by annotating with a (kind, mode) tuple.
 The first element can be any valid object or flag.
-The sencond element must be a cooresponding mode as a string.
+The second element must be a corresponding mode as a string.
 For instance,

 .. code-block:: xonsh